Categories

 1. Express third-party compliance communications as control information.
 Supplier letters, certifications, onboarding objections, contract restrictions, and compliance representations should be categorized, tracked, and reviewable.

 2. Build escalation triggers.
-Any third-party communication that references a restricted customer, government list, license requirement, blocked transaction, sanctions/export rule, enforcement action, or inability to proceed should require escalation to compliance or legal.
+Any third-party communication that references a restricted customer, a government list, a license requirement, a blocked transaction, sanctions/export rules, an enforcement action, or an inability to proceed should require escalation to compliance or legal.

 3. Require the reconciliation of conflicting information.
 When external warnings conflict with prior internal advice, the prior advice should not automatically control.
 The company should document the conflict, identify the owner, obtain subject-matter review, and record the final rationale.